-The Diploma of Hospitality qualification provides the skills and knowledge for a student to work as a manager in any hospitality functional area (except kitchen).
-The student will learn how to plan and control a range of hospitality products, control and order stock, promote product and services to customers, maintain the standards of hospitality premises and outlets, maintain business compliance within legislative requirements, develop and manage financial budgets and develop operational plans.
+The Diploma of Hospitality Management qualification provides the skills and knowledge for a student to work as a staff member and manager in any hospitality functional area (except kitchen).
+The student will learn a range of hospitality skills, how to plan and control a range of hospitality products, control and order stock, promote product and services to customers, maintain the standards of hospitality premises and outlets, maintain business compliance within legislative requirements, develop and manage financial budgets and develop operational plans.

 At Operational Level:

 - Workplace hygiene practices

 - Work health and safety practices

 - Work effectively with others

 - Hospitality trends and industry update

 - Serve food and beverage